facebookresearch/dynalab/dynalab/tasks/README.md

 >>> from dynalab.tasks.task_io import TaskIO
 >>> print(TaskIO("{your_task}").get_sample_output()) # {your_task} = qa, nli, etc
 ```
-For currently existing tasks, the output format is expected to be
+Here are some examples of the output format for a few tasks:

 **nli**
 ```